MNSGC-Ballooning/VentArrow/README.md

 12     | Poll remaining failsafe time        | Returns time until auto cut in min:sec

+20	   | Get list of AutoVent alts and times | Returns numbered list of planned AutoVents.
+Use # in commands for editing AutoVents

 42     | Initiate Cutdown					 | Extends the arrow for 10 seconds, then retracts automatically and checks for burst

 43     | Check cutdown status                | Returns success/fail based on altitude change over last 10 seconds